 Because recorded homestead tax liens are co-equal property tax liens, the clerk is sometimes directed to collect outstanding homestead tax liens through the sale after the property appraiser receives notice of it.
 This can raise the minimum bid amount significantly.

-However, investors should be stoked when minimum bids already include homestead tax lien amounts because it is much easier to plan for known liabilities than to attempt to calculate unknown liabilities.
+However, investors in tax certificate and tax deed sales should be stoked when minimum bids already include homestead tax lien amounts because it is much easier to plan for known liabilities than to attempt to calculate unknown liabilities.

 A Little Knowledge Goes a Long Way